ThomasLengeling/KinectPV2/README.md

 ### Simple Device

-To include the library into a processing sketh you just need to import it and initialize it.
+To include the library into a processing sketch you just need to import it and initialize it.

 ```java
 import KinectPV2.*;